nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 - With the express server still running in your terminal, enter its Hello World url into Postman, select GET as the http verb, and click Send.
 Verify you get Hello World with a 200 OK response back.

 ## 4. Finishing up
-Now that we have a working web server, let's make sure we're keeping everything in our project up to date, including some documentation.
-It's common to include a short "how to get starting" section in the frontpage readme on GitHub so that others can see how they can get your project up and running, and remind yourself when you haven't worked on it for 3 months.
+Now that we have a working web server, let's make sure we're keeping everything in our project up to date, _including some documentation_.
+It's common to include a short "how to get starting" section in the front-page readme on GitHub so that others can see how they can get your project up and running, and to remind yourself when you haven't worked on it for 3 months and can't remember a thing.

 - Open `README.md` in your project.
 Write a simple list of how someone can start your web server from scratch.
 It should include the exact terminal commands of how to...
   - Get the code from GitHub